 Once you’re done with Ellis Island and back at Battery Park, make your way down to the edge of the Financial District to see the Charging Bull, a famous bronze statue that is an iconic symbol of Wall Street, depicting the “bull” period of the stock market which means optimism and prosperity.

 This bull was first illegally dropped outside of the New York Stock Exchange (NYSE) on Wall Street by its artist, Arturo Di Monica, as part of guerilla art in 1989.
 The bull was then moved to its current location later that year.
 There is a tradition to rub the bull’s… erm, scrotum when you visit, so you’ll notice that part of the bull is lighter in color compared to the rest of its body.
-It has also been subject to vandalism, being painted blue during the financial crisis of 2008.
+The statue has also been subject to vandalism, being painted blue during the financial crisis of 2008.

 After the bull, you can make your way to the Fearless Girl, a statue by Kirsten Visbal to promote female empowerment, which was installed in 2017 and was originally placed facing the Charging Bull.
 The placement of the girl caused some controversy and complaints from Di Monica as he feels that it changed the meaning and intention behind the Charging Bull.
 Since then, The Fearless Girl has been temporarily moved to face the NYSE building in 2018.
 As of 2022, the statue is still there, but it’s unclear how long it will remain.

-Right next to the girl is none other than the New York Stock Exchange (NYSE), however, there is not much you can do here aside from observing from the outside.
+Right next to the girl is none other than the New York Stock Exchange (NYSE).
+However, there is not much you can do here aside from observing from the outside.
 The building is not open to the public.

 2. Ground Zero, 9/11 Memorial and Museum

-Tip đź’ˇ: The 9/11 museum is closed on Tuesdays!
+Tip 💡: The 9/11 museum is closed on Tuesdays!

 It was difficult to go through but necessary and very highly recommended.

-➡️ Tip: The 9/11 memorial, museum, and a tour are included in the New York Pass (worth $30)
+➡️ Tip: The 9/11 memorial, museum, and a tour are included in the New York Pass (worth $33)

 ➡️ Book in advance for New York Pass holders: If you are going during the peak holiday season (such as the June-July summer holidays), an advanced booking is still required on top of buying the pass, because some attractions are popular and might sell out.